cha2ranga/powerstore-csm-resiliency/README.md

 ![Diagram](https://github.com/cha2ranga/powerstore-csm-resiliency/blob/main/images/diagram1.jpg)

-Install Rocky linux 9 vms and update the packages.
-In this CSI-Drivers installation, we are going to use iSCSI and NFS options. make sure to install iscsi and multipath packages as well.
+Install Rocky Linux 9 vms and update the packages.
+In this CSI-Drivers installation, we will use iSCSI and NFS options.
+Make sure to install iscsi and multipath packages as well.

 Touch follwoing file on both master and workder nodes touch /etc/rancher/rke2/config.yaml

 ## Package installation
-if you add yum repo file you will end up with sha1 issue. easy way is use curl commad
+To avoid encountering a sha1 issue, it is recommended to utilize the curl command instead of adding the yum repo file.

 for the servers, this will install latest stable release
 ```bash
 curl -sfL https://get.rke2.io | sh -
 ```

-for the workers you can first download the script. then set the environment variable as "agent"
+For the workers, you can first download the script.
+Then set the environment variable as "agent."
 (anther way  curl -sfL https://get.rke2.io | INSTALL_RKE2_TYPE="agent" sh -

 ```bash